paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-at the point of the `name.nil?` statement, the Ruby parser sees `name` as referring to a method, since it knows nothing about any assignment statements yet.<br />
+at the point of the `name.nil?` statement, the Ruby parser (Ruby itself) sees `name` as referring to a method, since it knows nothing about any assignment statements yet.<br />
 Pry, on the other hand...

 ---